ewjohn127/dsc_project3/README.md

 2. One Hot Encoded Categorical Variables
 3. Scaled Input Variables

-## Feature Selection
+## Feature Selection and Parameter Tuning
 Recursive Feature Elimination was used for selecting the best features for each model.
+Gridsearch was used to identify optimal values for model parameters.

 ## Results
 The performance metric used for optimization was ROC curve AUC for the following reasons: